We take HSA and FSA

 I am grateful everyday that I found this effective tool.
 I use Tirzepetide weekly injections as another tool in my toolbox.
 I have kept my dosage low which allows me to make good nutrition choices without the side effects.
 I have found that I have been able to face my emotional eating and get to the root of why I was eating.
 I have found myself not hungry but thinking I "should" be eating something but it was because it was a habit.
 For instance, I love to celebrate with food.
 Parties, special occasions etc. Now I still celebrate but I have found that I don't make it all about food.
 I have learned to reward myself with something other than food.
 AND I have found other hobbies to occupy my time and give me that enjoyment instead of eating.
 If you are on the fence about using a GLP-1 come into the clinic for a free consultation, and Keena can answer any questions and concerns.

 Oh boy!
 Sugar was a tough one.
 Once I gave up ultra-processed foods, it has been so much easier to cut out added sugar.
 It is one of those sneaky additives in just about everything!
 One of the craziest places you'll find it is in protein bars.
 They add a ton of sugar in them making them more like a candy bar than a healthy source of protein.
 For me eating added sugar just makes me crave more sugar.
 I am definitely not perfect in completely avoiding added sugar but I have found that eating fresh fruit like pineapple and kiwis has helped.
 They are sweet and fill the need for me.
 If you haven't tried dates, you totally should.
 They are super sweet and do not spike your blood sugar!
 I also love eating Lily's chocolate chips if I am craving something sweet.
 They are sugar free but taste so good.
 If you are ready to reduce your added sugar, start by just reading labels.
-The American Heart Association recommends around 25g per day (6 teaspoons).
-Try cutting that in half for a week, then in half again the next week.
+Try cutting your intake in half for a week, then in half again the next week.

 Real talk.
 I had never consistently exercised in my life!
 I started very small, like a 10 minute walk around my block, small.
 I next added in short hikes under a mile, up the canyon near my home.
 Now I am briskly walking over 2 miles a day 5-6 days a week.
 As of February, I added in strength training at a gym 3 times a week.
 Which a really big deal since I have never stepped foot in a gym before.
 I can't wait to see what 1 year from today will look like.
 My advice to you, if you are new to exercise it to start small and do something you enjoy.
 If you hate every minute of your exercise, you won't be consistent.
 Do you like biking, dancing, rebounding, or just walking?
 Whatever you choose commit to a schedule, and do it!
 You don't have to be perfect, but keep going.
 Keep moving!
 Your future self will thank you!